Hi, I'm Shashank!

 Volunteer work, job, and entrepreneurship

 I always knew I wanted to be an entrepreneur, so I completed my degree one semester early and honed my skills in building large consumer apps as a Software Engineer at Amazon.
-Then, I quit my job and briefly worked on a project that aimed to promote the adoption of animals in India and to improve the quality of lives of community/street animals.
+Then, I quit my job and briefly worked on a project that aimed to promote the adoption of animals in India and to improve the quality of lives of community/street animals, Paws with Tales (edit: It's active again now).
 After that, I started my own company.

 When you care deeply about something, you start noticing what’s broken—and you can’t stop trying to fix it.
 You notice every problem, even the tiniest ones, and especially the ones only insiders can understand.
 And you start caring (a lot) about solving them.

 Participating in large, informal online groups that organize animal welfare volunteering in India is emotionally and mentally draining.
 There are struggles—and those struggles lead to valuable insights.
-The first couple of startup ideas I pursued (which didn’t work out yet) were born from those very insights.
-The same is true for Twine as well.
+The first couple of startup ideas I pursued (which didn’t work out) were born from those very insights.
+The same is true for Venny as well.
+Quality collaboration, both formal and informal, is a hallmark of top colleges.
+Whether for courses, placements, competitions, or hobbies, and whether among batch-mates, students and alums, or freshers and seniors—the colleges that facilitate it excel while others struggle.
+Venny not only closes this gap for the latter but also takes collaboration to new heights for the former.
+Our mission is to use tech to elevate every aspect of every college, from academics to extracurriculars to networking, especially in the developing world.

-I can’t publicly reveal specific details about Twine yet, since we’re still in stealth mode (set to end around September or October 2025).
+I can’t publicly reveal more details about Venny yet, since we’re still in stealth mode (set to end around September or October 2026).
 But please get in touch if you’d like to learn more.

-The motto of Twine is “Weaving Nuance Into News”—and it’s something I believe is urgently needed.
-It makes me immensely proud that the roots of Twine lie in volunteer work, and that it carries a bold mission and positive values.
+The motto of Venny is "Connect.
+Impact.
+Accelerate".
+This is what Venny empowers its customers to achieve: to form meaningful connections, create meaningful impact, and accelerate their collaborative efforts!
+It makes me immensely proud that the roots of Venny lie in volunteer work, and that it carries a bold mission and positive values.
 It took multiple iterations and setbacks to arrive at the right startup idea.
-Calling the journey “hard” would be an understatement, but the love and awe we receive make it worthwhile! :)
+Calling the journey “hard” would be an understatement, but the love and awe the idea receives makes it worthwhile! :)

 Creating products to solve problems is both my job and my hobby.
 Life is good when you get to do something you love all the time!
 I am passionate about all technologies that promise to change the world for the better, and I have been lucky to follow my dream of working with them for years now.